YAML configuration

 Built-in Tools Reference

-See full configuration options for filesystem and bash tools
+See full configuration options for filesystem, bash, and artifact tools

 MCP Servers